Scanning The Road: SEE Space Management System Stage 1Updated Dec. 15, 2020

 Dashboard gauges to check speed and other vital information.

 Remember that you should always drive with a mind to protect your view of the road.
-Keep an eye out for upcoming obstacles that may block your line of sight and be sure not to drive too closely behind large vehicles which may entirely obscure the roadway ahead.
+Keep an eye out for upcoming obstacles that may block your line of sight and be sure not to drive too closely behind large vehicles that may entirely obscure the roadway ahead.
 When these line of sight obstructions occur, alter your lane position to maximize your view.

 Keeping your vehicle clean and well-maintained is another important search-enhancing strategy.
 Make sure your wiper fluid is topped up and the wipers themselves are in good working order.
 Keep your windshield clear of dirt and be sure to adjust your side-view and rear-view mirrors, prior to starting your journey.

 Preparing to maneuver

 A thorough visual search must be performed before any maneuver you intend to make.
 This may begin, but should not end, with checking the new area of the road you intend to drive over.
 You must then check all other areas of the roadway around and behind your vehicle, to make sure no other road user is following a path that will conflict with your maneuver.

 It is impossible to perform even the simplest of maneuvers safely, without conducting a search of the road beforehand.
 Always check ahead, to your sides and to the rear of your vehicle every time you wish to: